Kevin Hansen (volleyball): Personal life

 Hansen was born and raised in Newport Beach, California.
 He attended high school at Corona del Mar and was named the California Interscholastic Federation (CIF) Most Valuable Player in 2000 and led the volleyball team to the CIF Division I Championship the same season.

-Hansen is a type I diabetic, first diagnosed when he was 10 years old, and must inject himself with insulin at least four times a day.
+Hansen is a type I diabetic, first diagnosed when he was 10 years old, and manages his condition with insulin injections at least four times a day.

 College

-Hansen continued on to Stanford University from 2000-2005 (as he redshirted his freshman year), and majored in economics.
+Hansen continued on to Stanford University from 2000 until 2005 (as he redshirted his freshman year), and majored in economics.

 He finished his career third on Stanford's list of career leaders with 5,036 assists, thus becoming just the third player in Stanford men's volleyball history to eclipse 5,000 career assists.
 He was an American Volleyball Coaches Association (AVCA) First-Team All-American as a fifth year senior in 2005.

 U.S. national team

-Hansen joined the U.S. national team in June 2005, primarily as the backup setter to veteran Lloy Ball.
+Hansen joined the U.S. national team in June 2005, primarily as the backup setter to veteran player Lloy Ball.